espressif/esptool/README.md

 Clock frequency for SPI flash interactions.
 Valid values are `keep`, `40m`, `26m`, `20m`, `80m` (MHz).
 The default is `keep`, which keeps whatever value is already in the image file.
 This parameter can also be specified using the environment variable `ESPTOOL_FF`.

 The flash chip connected to most chips works with 40MHz clock speeds, but you can try lower values if the device won't boot.
-The highest 80MHz flash clock speed will give best performance, but may cause crashing if the flash or board designis not capable of this speed.
+The highest 80MHz flash clock speed will give the best performance, but may cause crashing if the flash or board design is not capable of this speed.

 ### Flash Size (--flash_size, -fs)